lwang-astro/PeTar/README.md

 ```
 Or download the source code from https://github.com/jobovy/galpy.

-If the source codes of these libraries are put in the same directory where the _PeTar_ directory exist, the configure script can detect them automatically.
+If the source codes of these libraries are put in the same directory where the _PeTar_ directory exist, the configure script (see Section [make](#make)) can detect them automatically.
 Otherwise users need to provide the pathes of them by adding configure options
 ```
 ./configure --with-[code name in lower case]-prefix=[code path]
 ```